-9. Allow water to circulate to equilibrate spa chemicals for an hour or two (or overnight) then retest with test strips; readjust water balance if necessary.
+9. Circulate water to equilibrate spa chemicals for an hour or two (or overnight) then retest with test strips; readjust water balance if necessary.

 10. Place and keep ZorbO in spa to absorb oil scum, replace every 3 – 6 months.